An introduction to alternative payment methods

 Direct debits use authorisations that allow you to debit a customer’s bank account – as long as you give them advance notice of the amounts and dates of collection.
 Direct debits can be used for everything from regular subscription payments and monthly donations to one-click payments and paying in instalments.

-In the UK, the Bankers’ Automated Clearing Services (BACS) Direct Debit is the most widely used direct debit method.
 In Europe, SEPA Direct Debit is the most popular direct debit type.
 Using our effortless payments solution, you can easily set up these payments.
 Your customers need to provide a signed mandate, which allows you to collect the funds from their bank account.
 With Mollie, your customers can sign mandates through iDEAL, Belfius, credit card, Bancontact, SOFORT Bank Transfer and the KBC/CBC Payment Button.

 Domestic card schemes